gmtisrad/movie-graph/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project currently has no license.

 ## Acknowledgments